pavanvalluru/TestProject/README.md

 # Brief Introduction

-The main purpose of this project is to only demonstrate coding style.

 This project is implemented programmatically with out using Storyboards.
 No external frameworks have been used.
 This project has a combination of MVVM-C pattern along with Clean-Swift architecture pattern.